-A triangle system is a pair $(P, \mathcal{T})$ where P is a set of points in the plane in general position, i.e., no three collinear, and $\mathcal{T}$ is a set of triangles with vertices from P. (A triangle is a closed set, the convex hull of three points not on a line).
-A convex triangle system is a triangle system $(P, \mathcal{T})$ where the elements of P are in strictly convex position.
-It is convenient to treat P in this case as the vertex set $\Omega_n$ of a regular n-gon in the plane, and to consider $\mathcal{T}$ to be a convex geometric hypergraph or cgh - the vertex set is $\Omega_n$ with the clockwise cyclic ordering, and $\mathcal{T}$ is a set of triples from $\Omega_n$ called edges corresponding to the triples of vertices forming triangles.
-In this language, a cgh $\mathcal{S}$ is contained in a cgh $\mathcal{T}$ if there is an injection from the vertex set of $\mathcal{S}$ to the vertex set of $\mathcal{T}$ preserving the cyclic ordering of the vertices and preserving edges, and we say that a cgh H is F-free if H does not contain F. In this paper, we concentrate on extremal problems for pairs of triangles in triangle systems and convex geometric hypergraphs.
-For the rich history of ordered and convex geometric graph problems
+A triangle system is a pair (P, \mathcal{T}) where P is a set of points in the plane in general position, i.e., no three collinear, and \mathcal{T} is a set of triangles with vertices from P. (A triangle is a closed set, the convex hull of three points not on a line).
+A convex triangle system is a triangle system (P, \mathcal{T}) where the elements of P are in strictly convex position.
+It is convenient to treat P in this case as the vertex set Ω_n of a regular n-gon in the plane, and to consider \mathcal{T} to be a convex geometric hypergraph or cgh - the vertex set is Ω_n with the clockwise cyclic ordering, and \mathcal{T} is a set of triples from Ω_n called triangles.
+In this language, a cgh S is contained in a cgh \mathcal{T} if there is an injection from the vertex set of S to the vertex set of \mathcal{T} preserving the cyclic ordering of the vertices and preserving triangles, and we say that a cgh H is F-free if H does not contain F. In this paper, we concentrate on extremal problems for pairs of triangles in triangle systems and convex geometric hypergraphs.
+For the rich history of ordered and convex geometric graph problems and their applications, see [10, 18, 21, 23, 25, 26, 32] and the surveys of Pach [30, 31] and Tardos [37], and for convex triangle systems and generalizations, see

-\Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences, P.O.
+^{}Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences, P.O.
 Box 127, Budapest, Hungary, H-1364.
-Research was supported in part by NKFIH grant KH130371 and NKFI-133819.
 E-mail: z-furedi@illinois.edu

-&lt;sup>†Department of Mathematics, Statistics, and Computer Science, University of Illinois at Chicago.
-Research supported by NSF award DMS-1952767.
+[†]Department of Mathematics, Statistics, and Computer Science, University of Illinois at Chicago.
 E-mail: mubayi@uic.edu

-&lt;sup>‡Department of Mathematics, University of California, San Diego.
-Research supported by NSF award DMS-1800332.
-E-mail: jmoneill@ucsd.edu and jacques@ucsd.edu

-Mathematics Subject Classifications: 05D05; 05C65; 52C45.
+[‡]Department of Mathematics, University of California, San Diego.
+E-mail: jmoneill@ucsd.edu and jacques@ucsd.edu 2020 Mathematics Subject Classifications: 05D05; 05C65; 52C45.